SemyIgor/Lesson-03/REMARKS.md

 1. new Random().Next(min,max)
    Gives random integer from min to max-1 We can write it's range:
    - [min, max-1] or [min, max)

+## Lesson-03_Seminar04_Task26

+Lesson-03_Seminar04_Task26.
+Enter natural number and return the number of it's digits.
+Using ticks of the clock gentrator.